tutek1/DTLabs/02_Player/lab02.md

 ## Simple Player Controller - Gravity
 Duration: hh:mm:ss

-If you tried to go over the edge of the platform or you manually moved the player high enough, you might have noticed, that the player doesn't **fall down**.
+If you tried to go over the edge of the platform, or you manually moved the player high enough, you might have noticed, that the player doesn't **fall down**.

-This is because the `CharacterBody3D` does not account for **gravity** by default and we need to add it manually in a script.
+This is because the `CharacterBody3D` does not account for **gravity** by default, and we need to add it manually in a script.
 Let's do it.

 ### Gravity Code
 1. **Add** another `@export` variable called `gravity` (default value `-9.81`)